What is Nitrox?

 Why is Nitrox?

-NITROX can Reducing the proportion of nitrogen by increasing the proportion of oxygen reduces the risk of decompression sickness for the same dive profile, or allows extended dive times without increasing the need for decompression stops for the same risk.
+NITROX can Reduce the proportion of nitrogen by increasing the proportion of oxygen, reduce the risk of decompression sickness for the same dive profile, or allow extended dive times without increasing the need for decompression stops for the same risk.

 The significant aspect of extended no-stop time when using nitrox mixtures is reduced risk in a situation where breathing gas supply is compromised, as the diver can make a direct ascent to the surface with an acceptably low risk of decompression sickness.
 The exact values of the extended no-stop times vary depending on the decompression model used to derive the tables, but as an approximation, it is based on the partial pressure of nitrogen at the dive depth.
 This principle can be used to calculate an equivalent air depth (EAD) with the same partial pressure of nitrogen as the mix to be used, and this depth is less than the actual dive depth for oxygen enriched mixtures.
 The equivalent air depth is used with air decompression tables to calculate decompression obligation and no-stop times.